nickoncrack/casm/README.md

 + **Paging**: Paging is always enabled.
 Page size is fixed to 4 KiB.
 + **Privilege levels**: Controlled by the 3 bit `IOPL` field in the `flags` register (0 = BIOS, 1 = kernel, higher = user)
 + On `INT n`, if current_IOPL > required_caller_IOPL, a privilege exception is raised before state modification.
++ The virtual address of the page table across all address spaces is the same.

 #### 0b.
 Notation
 + `op1, op2`: Operands of an instruction